 Wave WiFi Rogue Pro WiFi Extender – Starting at $439.00 (Single Band)

-The easy-to-mount, marinized Rogue Wave Pro can be connected directly to any WAN ethernet enabled device, router or switch.
+The easy-to-mount, marinized Rogue Wave Pro by Wave Wifi can be connected directly to any WAN ethernet enabled device, router or switch.
 When connected to a wireless router, the Rogue Wave Pro DB provides Internet connectivity for numerous wireless devices aboard the boat.
 There is no software installation and all operation is web-based.

 Wave WiFi Rogue Pro products are said to provide outstanding performance because of the firmware embedded in each unit that permits the user to scan for hotspots and provides a detailed diagnostic of the quality of each signal.
 7 mile range in optimum conditions.
 Connects to both 2.4ghz and 5ghz marina networks.